WordPress/gutenberg/docs/extensibility/theme-support.md

 ## Responsive embedded content

-The embed blocks automatically apply styles to embedded content to reflect the aspect ratio of content that is embedded in an iframe.
-A block styled with the aspect ratio responsive styles would look similar to this:
+The embed blocks automatically apply styles to embedded content to reflect the aspect ratio of content that is embedded in an iFrame.
+A block styled with the aspect ratio responsive styles would look like:

 ```html
 <figure class="wp-embed-aspect-16-9 wp-has-aspect-ratio">